Denchyaknow/GitSite_Dencho/content/projects/experiments/2025/ProceduralBox.md

 categories: ["Experiments", "2025"]
 ---

 <p>This project started as a simple experiment: generating a **procedural box mesh** entirely in code at runtime.
-The goal was to avoid relying on prebuilt meshes and instead give full control over dimensions, normals, and UVs directly inside Unity.
-While humble at first glance, this procedural box became the foundation for a much larger feature later tied to **real-world XRay use cases**.
-Unfortunately, those details are under NDA—but the journey began here.</p>
+The goal was to avoid relying on prebuilt meshes and instead give full control over dimensions, normals, and UVs directly inside Unity.</p>

 <div class="video_thing">
   <video muted autoplay="" name="media" loop="">
     <source src="https://raw.githack.com/Denchyaknow/GitSite_Dencho/Develop/assets/media/projects/XRProceduralBox/XRLog_2025_XRProceduralBox_0.webm" type="video/mp4">
   </video>
 </div> <!--more-->

+<p>While humble at first glance, this procedural box became the foundation for a much larger feature later tied to **real-world XRay use cases**.
+Unfortunately, those details are under NDA—but the journey began here.</p>

 <p>The box is created by defining vertices, triangles, and UV mappings in C#.
 This gives total control over the box’s size and orientation.
 Beyond just a static mesh, I implemented runtime adjustments—allowing the box to expand, shrink, and reconfigure itself procedurally without ever touching the Unity editor’s 3D primitives.</p>